suika3-community/suika3/README.md

 ## Versioning Policy

+`Year.Month.Patch-Level`

-* 26.07.0: Initial release of Suika3 (July 2026)
+- 26.07.0: Initial release of Suika3 (July 2026)
-* 27.01.0: First major update with new features and improvements (January 2027)
+- 27.01.0: First major update with new features and improvements (January 2027)
-* 27.07.0: Second major update with additional features and optimizations (July 2027)
+- 27.07.0: Second major update with additional features and optimizations (July 2027)
-* 28.01.0: Third major update with further enhancements and bug fixes (January 2028)
+- 28.01.0: Third major update with further enhancements and bug fixes (January 2028)
-* ...
+- ...

 ---